flutter/website/animations/shared-element-transitions/index.md

 Key information:

-* An InkWell wraps the Hero, making it trivial to add a tap gesture to the both the source and destination Heros.
+* An InkWell wraps the Hero, making it trivial to add a tap gesture to the both the source and destination Heroes.
 * Defining the Material widget with a transparent color enables the image to "pop out" of the background as it flies to its destination.